atoniolo76/AlessioToniolo/README.md

 ---

 ## About Me &nbsp;📜
-Innovative entrepreneur & student exploring STEM in robotics, freelancing, and public speaking.
-I create impactful projects for my community from 5 years of computer science experience.

-Some examples include:
+Innovative entrepreneur & student interested in creating sustainable transportation through skills in robotics and software development.

+Examples of impact in my community:
+- Created a TEDx event to give a platform for "ideas worth spreading" in my school
+- Served the City of Brookhaven with my Eagle Scout project that tracks 400+ bird populations using an online database for local parks.
 - Generated revenue for 168 businesses in Georgia by creating a website for the Marist Holiday Traditions market.
-- Served the City of Brookhaven with my Eagle Scout project where visitors to 8 local parks can log bird populations in a database.
-- Lead my robotics team in outreach work around Atlanta and won the state championship 2 times.
+- Lead my robotics team in design, programming, and outreach work, which was validated by two state championship wins!

-***Other focuses:***
-I play tennis competitively and on my school team.
-Tennis has taught me how to maintain pressure & adversity in my life due to the mental toughness needed during matches & training.

-I also enjoy sailing Lightnings, 420s, and Sunfish, and playing basketball.

-***Aspirations and Future Goals:***
-I thrive in opportunities where I'm able to leverage my STEM knowledge & communication skills to solve real-world issues.
+I thrive in opportunities where I can explore new ideas and leverage STEM skills to solve problems for others.
-* I plan on majoring in Mechanical or Chemical Engineering, with a double major or minor in Business Management.
-* I hope to finish an app that I have been working on since 2020 and release it this year.

 ---